kimfucious/sakura/README.md

 ## Usage

+You don't really need to know how this theme works in order to use it.
+You can simply create your posts, using Markdown, and save them in the `_posts` folder, if you simply want to blog.

+Most likely, you'll want to customize a few things, and the stuff below should guide you on how to do just that.

 ### Components

 #### Posts

 Usually, people use Jekyll as a blog.
 Blogs are composed of posts.
-The main `index.html` file of this site lists a paginated set of all posts (written in Markdown) that have been created within the `_posts` folder.
+The main `index.html` file, the home page, of this site lists a paginated set of all posts (written in Markdown) that have been created within the `_posts` folder.

 The main `index.html` file looks like this: